aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/integration-with-aspose-components/how-to-integrate-aspose-barcode-for-net-with-aspose-words/_index.md

 - [Add Barcodes to Word Documents](/barcode/net/add-barcode-to-word-document/) - describes how to generate barcode images in raster and vector formats and insert them to Word documents
 - [Read Barcodes from Word Documents](/barcode/net/recognize-barcode-from-word-document/) - explains how to detect and recognize barcodes in raster and vector formats stored in Word files
+- [How to create custom barcodes with IBarcodeGenerator](/barcode/net/how-to-create-custom-barcodes-with-ibarcodegenerator/) - explains how to create custom barcodes with IBarcodeGenerator